Skip to content

-Yeast Infection in Dogs: Causes, Treatment, and Prevention
+Yeast Infection in Dogs' Ears: Causes, Treatment, and Prevention

-If your pooch is rubbing his ear or tilting his head, he may have an ear infection caused by an overgrowth of yeast.
+If your pooch is rubbing their ear or tilting their head, they may have an ear infection caused by an overgrowth of yeast.
+A bacterial infection is also possible and can cause the same symptoms.
+So it's important for your vet to establish what kind of infection your dog has.

 Fortunately, a yeast infection of the outer ear is easy to spot.
 In addition to rubbing, the signs include a waxy residue and scabbing around the opening of the ear.
 The condition is usually simple to treat.